algorandfoundation/puya-ts/docs/src/content/docs/language-guide/storage.md

 Global or Application storage is a key/value store of `bytes` or `uint64` values stored against a smart contract application.
 The number of values used must be declared when the application is first created and will affect the [minimum balance requirement](https://dev.algorand.co/concepts/smart-contracts/costs-constraints/#mbr) for the application.
 For ARC4 contracts, this information is captured in the ARC32 and ARC56 specification files and automatically included in deployments.

 Global storage values are declared using the [GlobalState](../../api/index/functions/globalstate/) function to create a [GlobalState](../../api/index/type-aliases/globalstate/) proxy object.
+For grouping multiple values under a common key and content type, see [GlobalMap](#globalmap).

 ```ts
 import { GlobalState, Contract, uint64, bytes, Uint64, contract } from '@algorandfoundation/algorand-typescript'